 Our family has already begun working on some habits and routines, which you’ll read about in the coming weeks — things like developing better discipline, cleaning out the car every time we get out of it, following the touch it once rule, etc.

-And I’ve spent a lot of the summer evaluating our clutter and organizing systems as we go about our daily life to figure out where the trouble spots are and how I can fix them.
+And I’ve spent a lot of the summer evaluating our clutter and organizing systems as we go about our daily life to figure out where the trouble spots are and how I can simplify them.
 Now I just need some focused time to make those changes happen!

 If you’re just getting started with organizing or decluttering your home, I’d encourage you to start with one of these resources, all of which take you through baby steps over several weeks: